CiscoSE/prime-kpi-portal/README.md

 # Open a bash shell into the container
 docker exec -it primekpiportaldb /bin/bash

-# Get into the database
+# Get into the database.
+Default credentials are postgres/postgres
 psql --user postgres

 # Create database